dug22/LLaVA-Vision/README.md

 * Ensure you have Git installed.
 * Ensure you have Java 21 or later installed.
 * Install Ollama.
-* Install Llava from Ollama's website.
+* Install LLaVA from Ollama's website.

 ### Getting Started
 1. Clone this repository using Git.
-2. Ensure you have Ollama  and the required model (Llava) installed.
+2. Ensure you have Ollama and the required model (LLaVA) installed.
 3. Start your application and go to localhost:8080 with a web browser.

 # Usages
-Llava Vision can do the following:
+LLaVA Vision can do the following:
 1. Recognizing the content of a given image.
 2. Extract text from the identified image.
 3. Visual Geo-localization (identify where a given image may have been taken from).